-For homework assignments and quizzes, the tentative plan is to adopt the Carmen countdown clock system, which deducts 5% from the assignment grade every hour past the deadline.
+For homework assignments and quizzes, the Carmen countdown clock system will be used.
+The countdown clock deducts 5% from the assignment grade every hour past the deadline.

 Missed Assignments/Extensions

 The course policy on missing assignments and extensions is detailed in the "Missed Assignments Policy" document posted on Carmen.
 Please refer to that document for details on how missed assignments are handled in this class.